Ph.D. Job Market Candidate, 2016-2017

 Workers of the World, Unite: The Economic Effects of Labor Day Demonstrations in Europe with Andreas Madestam (Stockholm University) and David Yanagizawa-Drott (ETH-Zurich)

-Waiting for the Great Leap Forward – Why Did the Green Revolution Fail in the Philippines?
+Waiting for the Great Leap Forward – The Green Revolution and Structural Change in the Philippines